Save electricity bill and keep cool this summer!

-It has been proven that during the summer, cooling your home accounts for nearly half of your total energy bills.
+It has been proven that cooling your home accounts for nearly half of your total energy bills during the summer.
 Over the course of a summer month, your energy bills can potentially increase by a whopping $400.
 So how do you ensure your energy costs remain as low as possible while keeping cool during the summer?

-Here are 7 hot tips on saving energy and keeping cool this summer coming up.
+Here are 7 hot tips on saving energy and keeping cool this summer.

-1) Invest in an efficient Heating, Ventilation and Air Conditioning (HVAC)
+1) Invest in efficient Heating, Ventilation and Air Conditioning (HVAC)

-When it comes to keeping your energy costs in check, the air conditioner always takes the centre stage.
+The air conditioner always takes centre stage when it comes to keeping your energy costs in check.
 If you are using an outdated heating and cooling unit, it is about time you replace it with a new one.
-New technologies and improvements are intended to put a smile on your face in as far as your monthly energy bills are concerned.
+New technologies and improvements are intended to put a smile on your face regarding your monthly energy bills.

-The latest air conditioning units are highly energy efficient and you can rely on them to keep you cool while also keeping your energy costs as low as possible.
+The latest air conditioning units are highly energy efficient; you can rely on them to keep you cool while keeping your energy costs as low as possible.
 You can always consult your local electrician regarding the best cooling options that suit your needs and preference.

 Even if you have an old HVAC unit, you can still enhance its efficiency through regular tune-ups.
-You are highly encouraged to schedule system maintenance and inspection at least once every year, preferably in early spring.
+You are highly encouraged to schedule system maintenance and inspection at least once yearly, preferably in early spring.
 During a tune-up, your cooling unit will be cleaned and maintained appropriately by a qualified technician.
-This will not only result in the prevention of sudden and unwanted breakdowns, but optimised energy efficiency as well.
+This will not only result in the prevention of sudden and unwanted breakdowns but optimised energy efficiency as well.

 2) Feel the magic of pedestal and ceiling fans